ayush-agarwal-0502/Placement-guidance-juniors/README.md

 ## Data Science

-Andrews NG course , Kaggle course, Krish Nair youtube channel , statquest, and lots of practice by solving standard datasets :) Also cassendra and mosaic from Udyam (ECE dept fest IIT BHU) (Tho beware that they just surface level touch the topics and they are not exhaustive at all , do not think of udyam as the whole syllabus !!
+One line answer - Andrews NG course , Kaggle course, Krish Nair youtube channel , statquest, and lots of practice by solving standard datasets :) Also cassendra and mosaic from Udyam (ECE dept fest IIT BHU) (Tho beware that they just surface level touch the topics and they are not exhaustive at all , do not think of udyam as the whole syllabus !!

-Since too many people are asking , I will add more information here -
+At this point I might have given link to this repo to about 50 ppl , so might as well clear up some clutter , some of the things Ive explained below are kinda philosophyish about how to crack interviews, its what worked for me

 First some general interview tips -

-Marketing is how your resume looks, how you present your github and linkedin, how you make your college life story a convincing career story that makes the recruiter hire you.
+"You don't sell just qualities of product, you sell emotions and stories too"  - Marketing is how your resume looks, how you present your github and linkedin, how you make your college life story a convincing career story that makes the recruiter hire you.
 Sales is how you talk to the interviewer, how you solve problems, how you behave when you cant solve a problem, and how passionate you appear about being in the field you are interviewing for and in the work of the company you are sitting for.
 "Its all a marketing and sales game"

 When you sit in DS interview, be passionate about AI ML , when you sit in SDE interview , be passionate about serving lives of millions by making a button red or blue.
 More specifically when you sit for navi, be passionate about fintech space , when you sit for media net be passionate about marketing, when you sit for infoedge be passionate about using data science to build models that serve huge indian audience in career, real estate, matrimony.
 Passionate face and personality leave a positive impact on interviwer whether tech interview ho ya hr .
 Ive seen SDE people who think HR Interviews are useless, but its not like that.
 Imagine I have 3 "perfect" candidates to choose from, I would take the one who appreciates my company and has some burning desire to work in that specific domain in which company works.
 Thats also why company research is also important.
 Since you will walk in one interview room saying that "you love data science and its powers" and enter another interview room saying "management has been your passion ever since" XD , sometimes you will end up wondering what you really like too after hearing your own self talking , thats a personality crisis , dw it cures in the end :)